 At Vindicia, we’ve made retention-boosting features part of our platform from the beginning.
 Helping clients keep subscribers longer is part of our DNA.
 That’s given us an edge with many top brands that make retention a priority too.
 Working with Vindicia lets you apply a complete approach to retention fast and effectively.
 We make it simple to adopt a set of proven practices that reduce both active cancellations and involuntary churn.

 See if you’ve got retention covered

 You can adopt practices that keep more customers.
 The transaction and engagement examples above are just two proven tactics.
 A complete retention strategy should cover all the drivers listed above—and many drivers will require multiple tactics.
 We’ve compiled a list of 15 top addressable churn factors.
 And we’ve outlined effective retention boosters for each one.
 You may already be following some recommended boosters.
-But are you and your team really are giving retention your all?
+But are you and your team really are giving retention you're?
 Get the CMO’s Subscription Churn Checklist now—and see how many of the 15 churn factors you’re overcoming with proven retention boosters.

 Don’t hide the cancel button: 14 strategies for better subscription retentionDownload